jeffdgr8/kotbase/docs/site/passive-peer.md

 ## Configuration Summary

-You should configure and initialize a listener for each Couchbase Lite database instance you want to sync.
-There is no limit on the number of listeners you may configure — [Example 1](#example-1) shows a simple initialization and configuration process.
+You should configure and initialize the Listener with a list of collections to sync.
+There is no limit on the number of Listeners you may configure — [Example 1](#example-1) shows a simple initialization and configuration process.

 !!! example "<span id='example-1'>Example 1.
 Listener configuration and initialization</span>"